Coletterbox/More-BigQuery-with-Python/README.md

 - **The project ID is a string (project_id) declared in projectIDContainer.py; I'll need to remember to send that to you because it's in the .gitignore.**

-- Anything in this folder that sounds like a draft is just a draft that isn't really necessary to look at.
+- Anything in this folder that isn't linked here and sounds like a draft is just a draft that isn't really necessary to look at.
 I was creating new iterations while having the old version on the left and the current version on the right.

 - I hope you have as much fun with this as I had making it!
 I mean, probably not, because making it was the fun part, but anyway...